Molter73/falco-libs-qa/README.md

 properly picked up.
 Additionally, a module called `sinspqa` lives in `tests/commons/`, it is installed directly to the tester container and is meant to house any functions/classes that might be useful accross multiple tests.
-The dockerfile for this image can be found under `tests/Dockerfile`.
+The dockerfile for this image can be found under `runner.Dockerfile`.

 ## Running the tests
 As with any other repository, start by cloning it with: